nitnagaraj/SparkHwcDemo/README.md

 LOAD DATA INPATH '/tmp/data.txt' OVERWRITE INTO TABLE employee;

+1. kinit as spark user and run the job

-1. To submit application to Yarn in client mode
+2. To submit application to Yarn in client mode

 > spark-submit: